joseotaviorf/oh-my-pi/dags/fintech/pixar/pixar.md

 ### Outputs

-This pipeline produces the following output tables, all via **incremental load**:
+This pipeline produces the following output tables, all via **full load**:

 1. In data lake raw: